University of Toronto Libraries

 The Department maintains a small collection of classic books, early journals, and ethnographic and archaeological reports (e.g. Smithsonian, National Museum of Man).
 Some reports on native North American societies and archaeological remains in the collection are old and relatively rare.

 Visits to the Library, located in the basement of the Anthropology Building in room AP 74, can be made by appointment.
-For assistance in visiting the library or checking out items, please contact the Chair’s Assistant at firstname.lastname@example.org or 416-946-3318.
+For assistance in visiting the library or checking out items, please contact the Assistant to the Chair at firstname.lastname@example.org.

 The University of Toronto Library has electronic subscriptions to a number of journals of interest to anthropologists, sometimes just for abstracts, sometimes for full text versions.
 These are licensed for use by members of the University of Toronto community, and most can be accessed by any computer connected to the University of Toronto web “backbone.”
 Proxy server accounts are also available for U of T members with external internet addresses.